-Special Part-Time or Full-Time Student Not Enrolled in a Public School of a community college, based on the fact that the student would benefit from advanced scholastic or vocational course(s).
+Special Part-Time or Full-Time Student Not Enrolled in a Public School

+The district may admit as a special part-time or full-time student a student who is not enrolled in a public school upon a parent or guardian's petition to, and authorization by, the President of a community college, based on the fact that the student would benefit from advanced scholastic or vocational course(s).
 Any student who attends as a special full-time student under Education Code, section 48800.5 is exempt from compulsory school attendance.